US bonds, REITs & gold for Indian investors: worth it?

 The verdict on US bonds for Indians

 Skip them.
 There's no scenario for a working Indian professional where US bonds outperform Indian fixed-income alternatives after currency and tax.
 Use PPF/EPF/NPS for the bond allocation; reserve LRS for equity.
+For those exploring foreign fixed income for other reasons, sukuk vs bonds for Indian investors walks through one more cross-border option.

 The exception: if you're explicitly planning to relocate to the US in the future and want some pre-positioning of USD-denominated stable-yield assets.
 Even then, US treasuries directly (purchased at TreasuryDirect or via IBKR) might be marginally better than ETFs due to expense ratio.